rickellis/Astro/README.md

 Why the fork?

 I was creating a [Hologram](https://gethologram.com/widgets/orbitron-5000) widget that displays solar and lunar informaiton.
-I tested a few libraries and wasn't able to find a single one that met all my needs, so I ended up using both MeeusJS and SunCalc together and writing some additional functions.
+I tested a few libraries and wasn't able to find one that met all my needs, so I ended up using both MeeusJS and SunCalc together and writing some additional functions.
 It worked, but it wasn't the cleanest approach.

 I had two goals for Astro.
-First, I wanted a complete library that had all the commonly neneded solar and lunar calculations.
+First, I wanted a complete library that had all the commonly needed solar and lunar calculations.
 The second goal was a library with very simple interfaces for fast development.

 For example, to get solar position data using MeeusJS requires three function calls: